Joystream/joystream/devops/aws/README.md

 Follow [the official installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for your system.

 # How to run
-Copy and edit the file `deploy-config.sample.cfg` and update parameters like AWS_KEY_PAIR_NAME, KEY_PATH Run the `deploy-infra.sh` script to deploy the infrastructure
+Copy and edit the file `deploy-infra.sample.cfg` and update parameters like AWS_KEY_PAIR_NAME, KEY_PATH Run the `deploy-infra.sh` script to deploy the infrastructure

 ```